2 Harris County deputies, firefighter injured in North Harris County apartment fire

 It began when a car caught fire, and the flames spread to the apartment units, according to authorities on the scene.

-"These guys were going door-to-door knocking and making sure all the residents go out," said Harris County Fire Marshal's Office spokesperson Rachel Neutzler.
+"These guys were going door-to-door knocking and making sure all the residents got out," said Harris County Fire Marshal's Office spokesperson Rachel Neutzler.
 "So they're true heroes tonight and saved countless lives."

+WATCH: Video shows firefighters and deputies working to put out the fire and get people to safety

 A female resident jumped from the second floor and was hurt, but she was not transported for injuries, authorities said.